sidwellr/schotter/schotter2.md

 struct Model {}
 ```

 3. Create a "model" function for creating the model.
-It is used for other initial setup as well, such as setting the loop mode and creating the Nannou window.
-This function is the argument to the ```app(model)``` we added to function main().
+This function is the argument `model` of the `app(model)` we added to function main().
 Again, we can call it anything, but the convention is to use "model".
-It takes one parameter, the Nannou App, and returns a Model struct (empty at the moment).
+It takes one parameter, the nannou App, and returns a Model struct (empty at the moment).
+This function also does any other needed initialization such as creating the window using `app.new_window()`, including specifying the "view" function which was specified in `sketch` function before.

 ```
 fn model(app: &App) -> Model {
     let _window = app.new_window()
                 .title(app.exe_name().unwrap())
                 .size(WIDTH, HEIGHT)
                 .view(view)
-                .build()
-                .unwrap();
+                .build();
     Model {}
 }
 ```